Aspirin

 Interactions

-Some products that may interact with this drug include: acetazolamide, other "blood thinners" (such as warfarin, heparin), corticosteroids (such as prednisone), dichlorphenamide, herbal medications (such as ginkgo biloba), ketorolac, methotrexate, mifepristone, valproic acid.
+Some products that may interact with this drug include: acetazolamide, other "blood thinners" (such as warfarin, heparin), corticosteroids (such as prednisone), dichlorphenamide, herbal medications (such as ginkgo biloba), methotrexate, mifepristone, valproic acid.
 Before using this product, consult your doctor if you have recently received certain live vaccines (such as varicella vaccine, live flu vaccine).
-Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers known as NSAIDs (non-steroidal anti-inflammatory drugs such as ibuprofen, naproxen).
-To prevent an overdose of aspirin, read the labels carefully before taking other pain relievers or cold products to make sure they do not contain aspirin.
-Ask your pharmacist about using these products safely.
+Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (including aspirin, NSAIDs such as ibuprofen, ketorolac, naproxen).
+These drugs are similar to this medication and may increase your risk of side effects if taken together.
 Daily use of NSAIDs (such as ibuprofen) may decrease aspirin's ability to prevent heart attack/stroke.
 If you are taking low-dose aspirin for prevention of heart attack/stroke, consult your doctor or pharmacist for more details and to discuss other possible treatments (such as acetaminophen) for your pain/fever.
 This medication may interfere with certain lab tests (such as certain urine sugar tests), possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.